wallacebrf/Synology-to-TrueNAS/README.md

 ## 5.)
 Security Measures To Lock Down Your NAS
 <div id="Security_Measures_To_Lock_Down_Your_NAS"></div>

-There have been plently of discussions and articles on how to secure a Synology NAS and a lot of them are applicable to TrueNAS like not using a root/admin account unless you need to, using Muilti-Factor-Authentication, not exposing the NAS directly to the internet, use proper passwords etc.
+There have been plenty of discussions and articles on how to secure a Synology NAS and a lot of them are applicable to TrueNAS like not using a root/admin account unless you need to, using Multi-Factor-Authentication, not exposing the NAS directly to the Internet, use proper passwords etc.

-This Youtube guide by Lawrence Syetems is very helpful and I have included some of the information below: <a href="https://www.youtube.com/watch?v=u0btB6IkkEk">Lawrence Systems - Hardening TrueNAS Scale: Security Measures To Lock Down Your NAS</a>
+This Youtube guide by Lawrence Systems is very helpful and I have included some of the information below: <a href="https://www.youtube.com/watch?v=u0btB6IkkEk">Lawrence Systems - Hardening TrueNAS Scale: Security Measures To Lock Down Your NAS</a>

 I performed the following actions on my system:

 <ol>
 <li><strong>System --> Advanced Settings --> Console --> Configure</strong> and turn off <strong>Show Text Console without Password Prompt</strong></li>
 <ul>
 <li>This as Tom indicates in his video locks down the HMI GUI available to prevent someone from changing configuration settings. <br>Obviously if you either do not use the video out of your NAS, or it is in a locked / secure area, this is not as required.
-I personally have my TrueNAS on a JetKVM, and so if someone were to somehow acess my KVM, they will at least then not be able to have access to my TrueNAS.</li>
+I personally have my TrueNAS on a JetKVM, and so if someone were to somehow access my KVM, they will at least then not be able to have access to my TrueNAS.</li>
 </ul>
 <br>
 <li>Adjust auto-time out as desired.
 The default is 300 seconds</li>